Polygala tenuifolia 101

 Does it support emotional stability?

-In Traditional Chinese Medicine terms, Polygala balances the qi of the heart and kidneys, thereby enhancing emotional stability and promoting healthy mood.
-The extracts appear to have antioxidant and immune system-supporting properties.
+In traditional Chinese medicine terms, Polygala balances the qi of the heart and kidneys, thereby enhancing emotional stability and promoting healthy mood.
+The extract appears to have antioxidant and immune system-supporting properties.

 Can it help improve sleep?